mik-jozef/chalk/notes/spec-notes.md

   Null const shared foo() = baz;
   ```
+classes should be functions that return their instances
+keyphrase (like `using namespace` in c++): `trust me that "assertion"`
+  this would generate an error message, but it's better to have 1 error
+  saying "Code contains an unproven assertion" than 50 errors saying
+  "Even might not be TwoPrimeDecomposable" at random places
 vocab like "member", "static member", etc must be defined
   ? member - anything declared in a class
     field - member variable